maxammann/rofi-passbolt/README.md

 # rofi-passbolt
 > I have to login that often!

-rofi-passbolt is a native mode for [](https://github.com/davatorium/rofi) written in Go.
-It is fast and has a minimal code footprint.
+rofi-passbolt is a [](https://github.com/davatorium/rofi) mode to access passbolt.
+It is fast, has a minimal code footprint and is written in Go.
+This is not a set of bash scrips which handle your secrets, but a shared library which is loaded by rofi.

 ![](docs/media/teaser.gif)

+## Dependencies

+* xdotool
+* Go

 ## Building